“To understand the world, you must first understand a place like Mississippi.” –William Faulkner

 This I Believe Audio Essay (Podcast)

 As you may recall from this course’s early reading in the fall semester, in the ancient polis, opinions were considered public, not private.
 They came from and were held by the community.
 NPR’s long-running “This I Believe” series adopts that ancient understanding of opinion.
 To re-introduce ourselves to one another, establish our own beliefs, to move this class from analysis and context into persuasion, deliberation, and advocacy, and to practice oral performance in another format, we will be composing, recording, and performing our own “This I Believe” audio essay.
-The end result will be a 3-5 minute podcast that you will upload onto your blog and to an ANGEL dropbox.
+The end result will be a 3-5 minute podcast that you will upload onto your blog and to an Canvas.
 We will use NPR’s prompt for our own and encourage you to consider submitting yours to NPR when you are finished.

 Goals of this assignment include:

 - To narrate a belief in an accessible, compelling way

 - To develop skill at composing for the ear

 - To improve performance of a written (scripted) text

 We invite you to contribute to this project by writing and submitting your own statement of personal belief.
 We understand how challenging this is–it requires such intimacy that no one else can do it for you.
 To guide you through this process, we offer these suggestions: